nvda-es/devguides_translation/original_docs/NVDA Add-on Development Guide.md

 ### The global plugin code

-As shown earlier, the procedure for writing global plugins is same as writing any Python program, except that you import globalPluginHandler and put your add-on code in a class called `GlobalPlugin` which inherits from `globalPluginHandler.GlobalPlugin` (see the example in the firse intro chapter).
+As shown earlier, the procedure for writing global plugins is same as writing any Python program, except that you import globalPluginHandler and put your add-on code in a class called `GlobalPlugin` which inherits from `globalPluginHandler.GlobalPlugin` (see the example in the first intro chapter).
 If you need to use third-party modules, you need to place the package in the same folder as the global plugin file and import the external module(s).
 Then define objects (usually overlay objects), methods and so on in your code.

 ### When to write or not write global plugins